 9.2.
-The Annual General Meeting of the Association will be held, where at all possible, during June, which will consist of reports from the Chairman and Treasurer of the Executive Committee as standing orders of business, both of which must be approved by those present by a show of hands.
+The Annual General Meeting of the Association will be held, where possible, at the end of the academic year and will consist of reports from the Chair and Treasurer as standing orders of business.
+The Treasurer’s report, which includes presentation of the audited accounts, must be approved by a show of hands.

-9.6.
-At least one month’s notice of any General Meeting must be given to all members eligible to vote as defined in Article 9.1 giving members the opportunity to proposed resolutions for debate at the General Meeting.
-All such resolutions must be addressed to the Secretary and duly proposed and seconded by any member not being an Affiliate Member.
-Full notice of any resolutions received and nominations made for membership of the Executive Committee under Article 6.4, shall be communicated to all members no later than seven
+9.4.
+At least four weeks notice of any General Meeting must be given to all members eligible to vote, after which members may submit any resolution for debate at the General Meeting.
+All such resolutions must be addressed to the Secretary and duly proposed and seconded by any member, excepting Affiliate Member.
+Full notice of any resolutions received and nominations made for membership of the Executive Committee under Article 6.4, will be communicated to all members no later than seven

 Article 10: Patrons